Feyerabend/ABC80/README.md

 * Graphics 78 x 72 dots (near the "standards" of Teletext /[Videotex](https://en.wikipedia.org/wiki/Videotex) /Prestel Plus ... )
 * 24 rows x 40 columns character screen
-* Swedish keyboard (sold in some other countries also, Hungary e.g. with presumably Hungarian keyboard)
+* Swedish keyboard (made by Keytronic) (sold in some other countries also, Hungary e.g. with presumably Hungarian keyboard)
 * Sound (actually a decent chip SN76477, but not fully used by the computer)
 * Expansion slot (the DIAB favoured 4680 bus, used often for miscellaneous instruments,